dsfields/landlord/README.md

         - `store`: _(required)_ the backing store that documents are inserted into.
 See ["Stores"](#stores) for more information.

         - `ttl`: _(optional)_ the time-to-live value in milliseconds to assign to documents when they are initially inserted.
-This is to ensure documents are left as cruft in the data store in the event of a failure.
+This is to ensure documents are not left as cruft in the data store in the event of a failure.
 The default value is `5000`.

   * __Properties__